ameily/pypsi/README.rst

 Pypsi - Python Pluggable Shell Interface
 ========================================

+Develop extensible and powerful command line interface shells with minimal code.
+Want to jump straight into the API?
+Take a look at :doc:`pypsi.tutorial`.

 Python Pluggable Shell Interface, or pypsi, is a framework for developing command line based shell interfaces, akin to bash or csh.
 It is intended to be a replacement for the builtin Python ``cmd`` module.